hudson-newey/wasm-rendering-engine/README.md

-# Rotating Cube
+# WASM Rendering Engine

-This is a simple rotating cube that I created to test my knowledge of web assembly & Rust.
+This is a simple rendering engine that I created to test my knowledge of web assembly & Rust.